Bennydev-code/Bennydev-code/README.md

 ### Hi, I'm Benny 👋

 I'm currently a senior student majoring in CS at National Central University.
+I'm passionate about AI and and backend development.
 I bring four months of AI and Data Engineering internship experience from a startup, where I focused on developing a recommendation system and optimizing a chatbot for a 30-second response time improvement.
-I'm passionate about AI and and backend development.
-If you have ideas or collaborations in these areas, feel free to connect!!

 <span>